 Here is my recipe for the “Thresher Tails Wrapped in Bacon”.

-- 2-4 “Thresher Fish Tails” (I used small pompano fish, but see my notes above for more information)
+- 4 Small Whole Fish cleaned, scaled, etc. (I used Pompano, but see notes for more info)

 - 1/4 cup balsamic vinegar

-- 1/2 cup of white wine (I used moscato, if you use a drier wine, perhaps increase the honey)
+- 1/2 cup white wine (I used moscato, a drier wine would have probably been fine.)